 The Irma Baker Lyons Adoption Center was built in 2011, and has the ability to house up to 95 dogs and 175 cats.
 Up until our furry residents find loving homes, staff and volunteers provide them with quality care and enrichment daily.

-The adoption site has three outdoor play yards, and walking trails to meet with and interact with available dogs.
+The adoption site has two outdoor play yards, and walking trails to meet with and interact with available dogs.
 Our available cats reside in the "Cat Condos" or in one of the four group housing rooms.
 Two indoor meet and greet rooms are also available for meeting animals!

 Our adoption fee structure is based on a variety of factors including age, size, temperament, and length of stay.
 This variable fee structure allows us to ensure financial security for companions in need of severe medical or behavioral care.
 Each animal's adoption fee is located under their individual profile.

 All animals adopted from WHS will be microchipped, spayed/neutered*, and up-to-date on all age appropriate vaccinations and deworming.
-Adoption fees help to cover these costs, and ensure that your pet receives any additional medical care they may have needed during their stay with us!
+Adoption fees help to cover these costs, and ensure that your pet receives any additional medical care they may have needed during their stay with us.

 With every adoption you get a free sample bag of food, and a certificate for a free brief health exam with a local vet!
 We recommend bringing your own leash, collar/harness, or carrier for your new pet to be sure they get home safe and sound.
 Cardboard carriers and temporary leashes are available at an additional cost, and we do carry a limited inventory of collars, harness, and leashes for retail purchase.